History of education in the United States: Teachers and administrators

 Early public school superintendents emphasized discipline and rote learning, and school principals made sure the mandate was imposed on teachers.
 Disruptive students were expelled.

 Support for the high school movement occurred at the grass-roots level of local cities and school systems.
 After 1916, the federal government began to provide for vocational education funding as part of support for raising readiness to work in industrial and artisan jobs.
 In these years, states and religious bodies generally funded teacher training colleges, often called "normal schools".
 Gradually they developed full four-year curriculums and developed as state colleges after 1945.

 Teachers organized themselves during the 1920s and 1930s.
 In 1917, the National Education Association (NEA) was reorganized to better mobilize and represent teachers and educational staff.
 The rate of increase in membership was constant under the chairmanship of James Crabtree—from 8,466 members in 1917 to 220,149 in 1931.
 The rival American Federation of Teachers (AFT) was based in large cities and formed alliances with the local labor unions.
 The NEA identified as an upper-middle-class professional organization, while the AFT identified with the working class and the union movement.

-Higher education

-At the beginning of the 20th century, fewer than 1,000 colleges with 160,000 students existed in the United States.
-Explosive growth in the number of colleges occurred at the end of the 19th and early 20th centuries, supported in part by Congress' land grant programs.
-Philanthropists endowed many of these institutions.
-For example, wealthy philanthropists established Johns Hopkins University, Stanford University, Carnegie Mellon University, Vanderbilt University and Duke University; John D. Rockefeller funded the University of Chicago without attaching his name to it.